251 Years of Army Sustainment

-Since its founding in 1775, the U.S. Army has always depended on sustainers to win the war.
-U.S. Army Sustainment Command is the modern inheritor of the legacy.
+For 251 years, the U.S. Army has depended on its sustainment capability to fight and win wars.
+Today, U.S. Army Sustainment Command is the modern inheritor of that legacy.

 |Date Taken: